article, riders share their impressions of their favorite gear that they used extensively this winter.

 Touring: ★★★★★

-These are touring boots designed for backcountry use and equipped with a review walk mode, but they feel very similar to alpine boots.
-They are light and easy to handle, and the buckles and the walk mode switch lever are easy to operate.
-The standard thermo liner fits snugly to the shape of your foot.
-The flex is 130, but I was impressed by how easy it was to put on and take off.
+These touring boots are designed for backcountry use and feature a walk mode, but they feel quite similar to alpine boots.
+They are lightweight and easy to handle, and the buckles and the lever for switching to walk mode are easy to operate.
+The standard thermo-liner conforms comfortably to the shape of your foot.
+Although the flex is 130, they are surprisingly easy to put on and take off, which is a positive point.

 Binding Review